jiayan-li/fine-tune-LLMs/README.md

 ## Evaluation
 After fine-tuning, the model is evaluated on the test set to assess its performance.
 The evaluation metrics include accuracy, precision, recall, and F1-score.

+## Inference
+The notebook includes examples of how to perform inference using the fine-tuned model on custom sentences.
+This section demonstrates the model's ability to predict the sentiment of unseen text.

 ## Baseline Comparison
 To highlight the improvement achieved by fine-tuning, the notebook compares the fine-tuned model's performance with a non-fine-tuned baseline model.
 This comparison helps illustrate the effectiveness of the fine-tuning process.